 PureVPN uses NASA-grade encryption and a number of secure tunneling protocols, including WireGuard.
 Additionally, there’s a kill switch (except iOS) for keeping you safe in case of a VPN failure.
 PureVPN also has WebRTC, DNS, and IP leak protection – we tested the feature and found no leaks to speak of.

-PureVPN prices start from $1.99/month and you can pay with cryptocurrencies.
+PureVPN prices start from $1.95/month and you can pay with cryptocurrencies.
 One account lets you connect 10 devices at a time.
-There’s a 7-day trial for $0.99 plus a proper 30-day money-back guarantee.
+There’s a 7-day trial for less than a dollar, plus a proper 30-day money-back guarantee.
+Check out these coupon codes for more deals and offers.

 For a deeper investigation of PureVPN, read our PureVPN review.